miguelbper/python-template/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-Some links that were very informative to me when learning about modern python practices were
+Some helpful links about modern Python practices and tooling:
 - https://drivendata.co/blog/python-packaging-2023
 - https://rdrn.me/postmodern-python/